I was a full-time dog walker and loved it! But it can be hard for those who aren't experienced with dogs. Here's what

 If you haven't heard, dog walking is the new hip profession.
 Getting paid to get exercise around beautiful cities and hang out with dogs?
 Um, yes!
 Sign me up.
 I already did—which is why I'm here.

 For four months, I worked with dogs full time, and the things I learned were invaluable to me.
-Upon realizing how easy it was becoming for just anyone to get a job walking dogs, I became a bit worried about those that are uneducated in proper pup ways taking to the streets.
+Upon realizing how easy it was becoming for just anyone to get a job walking dogs, I became a bit worried about those that are uneducated in proper pup care taking to the streets.

 - How to greet a new dog.